GotRobotFTC5037/UltimateGoal-2021-Final/README.md

 * Includes many minor enhancements and fixes (too numerous to list).

 Known issues:
-* Auto complete function is incomplete and does not support the following (for now):
+* org.firstinspires.ftc.teamcode.Auto complete function is incomplete and does not support the following (for now):
      - Access via *this* keyword
      - Access via *super* keyword
      - Members of the super cloass, not overridden by the class